Last updated November 2020

 You’ll start at the base camp, from which you’ll start your climb expedition through the Khumbu Icefalls, Lhotse Face, and Hillary Step, before making the final trek to summit the highest peak in the world.
 Considering how dangerously overcrowded it has been in recent years, this is certainly safer.

-Perhaps the most comprehensive resource for traveling in virtual reality is Google’s state of the art Google Earth.
+Perhaps the most comprehensive resource for travelling in virtual reality is Google’s state of the art Google Earth.
 While most of the world is now in lockdown or in stringent isolation measures, Google Earth is still up and running.

 While you might not be able to fly to Paris to see the Eiffel Tower or Japan to see the Osaka Castle at the moment, you can do it from the comfort of your home using Google Earth’s virtual reality capabilities.
 It’s free, safe, and perfect for you to start planning your post-COVID-19 trips.